pompeybug/pompeybug.github.io/_posts/2008-10-07-albert-road-traffic-calming-what-do-you-think.md

 ---
 layout: post
 title: Albert Road traffic calming - What do you think?
-id: 325
-tags:
-  - Uncategorized
 date: 2008-10-07 00:00:00
-todo:
-  - Articles on this site are being migrated to a new format.
-  - <b>This page</b> has been automatically migrated, but requires a manual check-&amp;-tune to ensure the format and links all work as expected.
-  - This message will remain on this page until it has been checked.
 ---

 The traffic calming scheme in Albert Road by the Kings Theatre is largely completed and we are seeking views of cyclists on whether you like it or not.